akaita/android-gradle-aspectj/README.md

 ***
-*This is a temporary fork of https://github.com/Archinamon/android-gradle-aspectj , created just to quickly distribute v4.3.0 (only in jcenter)*
+*This is a temporary fork of https://github.com/Archinamon/android-gradle-aspectj , created just to quickly distribute v4.3.0*
 ***

 A Gradle plugin which enables AspectJ for Android builds.